bh1xuw/t-display-s3-amoled-rs/README.md

 ## What is it?

-This is a Rust BSP for the T-Display S3 AMOLED board.
+This is a Rust BSP for the Lilygo's T-Display S3 AMOLED board.

+- RM67162 AMOLED driver in QSPI mode
 - RM67162 AMOLED driver with DMA support

 ## On-board peripherals